 There's nothing quite like a nice, hot cup of coffee in the morning (and maybe again in the afternoon when you hit that mid-day slump).
 But, after a few weeks of using your coffee maker, you might notice some calcium buildup or that the taste of your favorite brew isn't quite like it used to be.
 Chances are you need to give your machine a nice clean.

-Unlike French Presses, pour overs, and percolators, it's a little more involved than washing in the sink with the rest of the dishes.
+Unlike French presses, pour overs, and percolators, cleaning your coffee maker is a little more involved than washing it in the sink with the rest of the dishes.
 And, unfortunately, a coffee maker can be one of the most bacteria-ridden things in your house.
 It's hot and moist, which makes it a perfect place for germs and yeast to grow and thrive.
 And if you don't clean it, those germs can get into your coffee.
 Calcium deposits from your water can also build up in your machine, making it difficult to brew a cup at all.

 Here's how to properly clean your drip or cup coffee maker in 5 easy steps.

 How Often Should You Clean Your Coffee Maker?

 Ideally, you should do a deep clean of your coffee maker each month.
 When it comes to cleaning the pot, or carafe, you should clean that after every brew.
 A monthly cleaning ensures that your machine's heating element stays free of debris and buildup, which keeps allows the water to get hot enough to properly brew your cup of joe.
 Cleaning the carafe every day not only keeps coffee from staining the glass or aluminum, but it gets rid of any leftover coffee that could taint the taste of the next pot you'll make.